kumahq/kuma-website/docs/README.md

 ![Platform Agnostic diagram](/images/diagrams/diagram-platform-agnostic@2x.jpg)

-Enterprise-ready and platform agnostic with native Kubernetes + CRD support, as well as VM and Bare Metal via YAML + REST.
+Runs on both Virtual Machines and Kubernetes in order to deliver value to both existing and modern workloads.
 :::

 <!-- testimonial -->